rockwotj/shoestrap/README.md

 # Shoestrap

-Shoestrap is a simple framework to bootstrap *nix machines.
+Shoestrap is a simple ~~Bash~~ Python framework to bootstrap *nix machines.

-This is a fork of https://github.com/cmer/shoestrap, but uses Python2.7 I did think because I liked shoestrap, but don't really enjoy bash.
+This is a fork of https://github.com/cmer/shoestrap, but uses Python2.7 instead of bash.
+I did this because I liked shoestrap, but don't really enjoy bash.
 Python2.7 is installed by default on most *nix machines, so there should be no issue using it.